Leverage Your Engineering Data Series

 PMI (Part Manufacturing Information)

 Today we have the 3D solid model.
 We still need to convey the information.
 Most companies still make a complete drawing.
 But some want to short cut this step and only provide the mating features and GD&T information allowing the non-mating features a standard profile tolerance.
 The solution is to put all the GD&T data and notes in a 3D view format, then demand that you have the special software to view this PMI data.
 This concept has caused some real problems for companies that use outside suppliers.
 There also seems to be a problem keeping track of this data.
 It seems that PDM (Part Data Management) and PLM (Product Lifecycle Management) is becoming more important than designing the parts.
-In the past this was done by the Document Control department, now it seems like this is being done by engineering
+In the past this was easily done by the Document Control department, now it seems like this is being done by engineering with PLM.

 The problem is that the part doesn’t have all the relative information.
 So if you get a STEP or even the native file, only the file name defines the number, title and revision information.
 Once it gets imported that information is gone.
 This problem has created the need for 3rd party validation and compare programs.
 Well I have an incredibly simple solution so all part information is contained in the part file no matter what translation format is used.